 Hulu + Live TV is supported on Roku, Amazon Fire TV, iOS, Android, and more.
 You can read more about Hulu in our review of Hulu.
 There isn’t a month-to-month contract so you can sign up to test the service without fear of a long-term commitment.
 You can sign up for Hulu Live TV using this link: Sign up for a Free-Trial to Hulu + Live TV.
 After the free trial, the base package starts at $69.99 per month.

-YouTube TV is another excellent option to watch the NHL playoffs on TNT, ABC, and ESPN.
+YouTube TV is another excellent option to watch the NHL playoffs on ESPN, ESPN2, ABC, TNT, and TBS.
 YouTube TV offers both channels with its streaming service in all markets in the US.
 YouTube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.

 YouTube TV provides: